Setting up a marine farm

 The top 3 marine species farmed in New Zealand are green-lipped mussels (Greenshell™ mussels), Pacific oysters, and king (or Chinook) salmon.
 Farming of a number of other species, including sea cucumbers, kina, rock lobsters, kingfish, and hāpuku is being researched and trialled, and Undaria can be farmed in some areas.

-Undaria pinnatifida can be farmed with MPI approval in certain areas that already have heavy growth of this seaweed.
+Undaria pinnatifida can be farmed with approval from us in certain areas that already have heavy growth of this seaweed.

 - Read about rules for farming Undaria [PDF, 1.5 MB]